ordina-jworks/ordina-jworks.github.io/_posts/2018-06-01-Automated-Canary-Analysis-using-Spinnaker.md

 ### Application Configuration

-This guide uses the Kubernetes V1 provider, but you can just as well use V2.
+This guide uses the Kubernetes V1 provider, but you can use V2 just as well.
 Follow the [official documentation](https://www.spinnaker.io/setup/install/providers/kubernetes-v2/#adding-an-account) to enable the V2 provider.

 Visit [localhost:9000](http://localhost:9000) to open the Spinnaker UI.